Scene Understanding Challenge for Autonomous

 Our dataset annotations have unique labels like billboard, autorickshaw, animal etc. We also focus on identifying probable safe driving areas beside the road.

-Some examples of the input images, predictions of a baseline Cityscapes pretrained model, predictions of the same baseline trained on this dataset and the ground truths from the validation set (in order of columns) can be seen bellow.
+Some examples of the input images, predictions of a baseline Cityscapes pretrained model, predictions of the same baseline trained on this dataset and the ground truths from the validation set (in order of columns) can be seen below.

 As can be seen models trained on our dataset clearly distinguishes muddy drivable areas beside the road from the road itself.
 Our dataset has labels like billboards and curb/median's in the middle of the road.
 Also our image frames are from unstructured driving settings, where road is muddy, lane disciple is not followed often and there is a large number of vehicles on the road.